3 Email Metrics to Watch — and 2 More Metrics to Check

 Your unsubscribe rate is the amount of people who opted out of receiving future emails from you.

 While unsubscribe rates should be kept low, they aren’t necessarily a bad thing.
-If you have people on your list who aren’t engaged, having them leave the list will only help improve your open and click through rates for future emails.
+If you have people on your list who aren’t engaged, having them leave the list will only help improve your open and click-through rates for future emails.

 With that being said, you are going to have people decide to leave who previously subscribed to your content.
 And that’s okay!
 You aren’t going to be everyone’s cup of tea all the time.

-It’s important to measure this metric to ensure there isn’t a large number of people leaving in a short period of time.
+It’s important to measure this metric to ensure there isn’t a large number of people leaving in a short time.
 If you see an alarming number of unsubscribes, re-examine your content and check for red flags, like offensive comments or wording that could have been misunderstood.

 Additional Email Metrics to Monitor